 iFunding is the first-ever real estate crowdfunding mobile app.
 Specializing in commercial retail and single-family residential projects, iFunding provides a unique platform for investors.
 Venture capitalists can participate in any stage of the real estate investment lifecycle.
 Further, they can perform any function that is currently available on iFunding’s website.
 Newbies have access to educational investing blogs, and well-informed investors can search through a variety of screened real estate projects ready for funding.

 Fundrise is the leading real estate crowdfunding and investment platform.
 The top real estate companies across the country use Fundrise to expand their network and raise capital.
 But why exactly is this application leading crowdfunding?
-First off, Fundrise is providing lower cost than traditional lenders and equity partners for mixed-use and multifamily developments.
+First off, Fundrise is providing lower costs than traditional lenders and equity partners for mixed-use and multifamily developments.
 And second, Fundrise requires approval for each project before offering its service; once approved, they fund the investment upfront (that’s right, the entire property).
 Fundrise then seeks out suited investors through ongoing reporting and evaluation.

-The Maketto project in Washington, D.C., is half-retail, restaurant and fully crowdfunded through Fundrise.
+The Maketto project in Washington, D.C., is half-retail, restaurant, and fully crowdfunded through Fundrise.
 It’s a high-end property that easily could fit into the L.A., Tokyo, or London scene.
 Additionally, Fundrise is contributing to the construction of the 3 World Trade Center in New York City, which when built will be the third-tallest standing building.
 Their funding support gives smaller investors a chance to own a piece of the property.
 So, if you’re interested in finding the right investment, raising capital for real estate properties, or connecting with top-tier real estate companies, then this platform is for you.

 Selequity is aiming to make raising capital much simpler.